Orange Mexican Flowers: 4 Gorgeous Picks for Festivals

 Mexican Marigold (Tagetes):

-The herbaceous plant marigold is a member of the Asteraceae family.
-Its name, which translates to “first day of the month,” comes from the fact that this plant has been used medicinally since Ancient Greece.
-It blooms for most of the year.
+This is an herbaceous plant and a member of the Asteraceae family.
+This plant has been used in medicine since ancient Greece.
+It blooms for most of the year and is very common.

 Mexican Bird of Paradise (Strelitzia reginae):